Stochastic wave equations with constraints: well-posedness and Smoluchowski-Kramers diffusion approximation: Introduction

 As we mentioned above, our aim is studying the limiting behavior of the solution $u_\mu$ of equation \eqref{eq1-infin-intro}, when the mass $\mu$ goes to zero.
 Namely, we fix an arbitrary condition $(u_0,v_0)$ that is sufficiently smooth and lives in the tangent bundle of $M$ and we show that $u_\mu$ converges in probability, in a suitable functional space, to the unique solution of the equation

 In particular, this means that in the diffusion-approximation limit the term

 converges, as $\mu\to 0$, to the non-trivial term

-which depends on the diffusion coefficient $\sigma$ through its $\mathscr{T}_2(K,H)$ norm.
+which depends on the diffusion coefficient $\sigma$ through its $\mathscr{T}_2(K,H)$ norm, where $\mathscr{T}_2(K,H)$ denotes the space of Hilbert-Schmidt operators from $K$ to $H$ (see Section 2 for all details).
 It is important to stress that the coefficient \eqref{fine100} does not coincides with the Stratonovich-to-It\^o correction term.
 Moreover, as we will show later with a concrete example, the solution to equation \eqref{limit-eq-intro} does not coincide with the solution of the constrained parabolic equation perturbed by Stratonovich-type noise

 which is the only example of constrained stochastic heat equation considered in the existing literature so far.
 In particular, our limiting result provides a new example of a constrained stochastic parabolic problem, which arises in a concrete situation such as the small mass limit for equation \eqref{eq1-infin-intro}.